COLLECTING ACCOUNTS RECEIVABLE - 8293

-It is the responsibility of each agency/department to immediately notify the debtor and collect amounts owed to the state in the most effective and efficient manner.
-Each agency/department should have written policies and procedures in place to ensure that past due receivables are followed-up promptly and in a manner that is cost effective to the state.
-The agency’s/department’s written procedures should include, but are not limited to, the following:
+Agencies/Departments shall immediately notify debtors and collect amounts owed to the state in the most effective and efficient manner.
+Agencies/Departments should have written policies and procedures in place to ensure that past due receivables are addressed promptly and in a manner that is cost-effective to the state as outlined in SAM Section 8291.

-The Accounts Receivable (AR) collection procedures differ depending on if the receivable is owed to the state by an employee or non-employee.
+Accounts receivable (AR) collection procedures differ depending on the customer type of the receivable.
 The procedures are specified in the following SAM sections:

-• Collecting From Another State Agency/Department- SAM section 8293.
+• Collecting From Another State Agency/Department - SAM Section 8293.3.

 ARs include revolving fund advances issued to employees.
 The longer ARs and revolving fund advances remain outstanding, the greater the risk they may become uncollectible, resulting in the loss of state funds.